Hemanth42d/SocialMediaApp/README.md

 # Description

 A web application using Node js, Express Js, MongoDb.In this application user can create their account and can write posts on their account.
-I have intergrated Authentication and Authorization in it using JsonwebTokens, and also done basic CRUD operations like deleting a post, Creating a post,Updating a post and Reading a post using MongoDb.Also done like and unlike feature.The actual posts and user data is stored in database i.e in mongoDb on my local machine.
+I have intergrated Authentication and Authorization in it using JsonwebTokens, and also done basic CRUD operations like deleting a post, Creating a post,Updating a post and Reading a post using MongoDb.Also done like and unlike feature and we can uplaod user's profile picture.The actual posts and user data is stored in database i.e in mongoDb on my local machine.

 # Features